enkidevs/curriculum/Web/HTML/images/image-height-width.md

 ---
 ## Quiz

-### Setting height & width as attributes will reserve space before the image loads?
+### The main reason height & width are useful attributes to adding to HTML image elements is:

-  Is it true or false?

 ???

- * T
- * F
+* Browser reserves appropriate space for it.
+* Will overright CSS height & width values.
+* Prevents potential CSS mistakes with image size.
+* Easiest way to set image size.
+* Best way to manage responsive (resizable) images.